(explanatory provisions appear in italics)

 5. Identification and Privacy

-Sellers shall truthfully identify themselves, their company, their products and the purposes of their solicitation to the prospective customer.
-Contact with the consumer shall be made in a reasonable manner and during reasonable hours to avoid intrusiveness.
-A demonstration or sales presentation shall discontinue upon the request of the consumer.
+a.
+At the beginning of sales presentations independent salespeople shall truthfully and clearly identify themselves, their company, the nature of their company’s products or services, and the reason for the solicitation.
+Contact with the consumer shall be made in a polite manner and during reasonable hours.
+A demonstration or sales presentation shall stop upon the consumer’s request.

 6. Pyramid Schemes